Kan6380/AWS-notes/06-databases/day19-rds-basics.md

 - "Reduce read load on primary database" → Read Replica.
 "Ensure automatic failover during an AZ outage" → Multi-AZ.
 These get mixed up constantly on the exam

 ## My notes / things that confused me
-_(fill in as you go — good place to note anything from your own Postgres readiness-probe debugging experience on the homelab)_
+good place to note any real debugging experience you've had with database health checks or readiness probes